MendelDebrabandere/Minigin-BubbleBobble/README.md

 - Service Locator

 ## Bubble Bobble
-This is the game i made on the engine.
+This is the game I made on the engine.
 It is a partial remake of the original Bubble Bobble by Taito Corporation.
 This is made as test/proof that the features of the engine actually work, for what is a game engine if no games are made using it.
 The game can be played singleplayer, co-op multiplayer or versus multiplayer.
 In all 3 cases it supports controller input.